bebraw/yeswejekyll/_includes/about.md

 As you probably well know even Mr. Obama used [Jekyll](https://github.com/mojombo/jekyll) during [his campaign](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/).
 In this guide I will show you how to develop your site or blog using Jekyll.
 Chant with me "Yes we Jekyll!".
 There we go.

-> It is probably a good idea to go and [install Jekyll](https://github.com/mojombo/jekyll/wiki/install) now unless you already have and get back right after that.
+> It is a good idea to go and [install Jekyll](https://github.com/mojombo/jekyll/wiki/install) now unless you already have and get back right after that.
 Or you just might want to read on.
 Whatever suits your mojo.

 The guide has actually been structured as a Jekyll site so feel free to explore the source.
 If you have any ideas on how to improve it, let me know at the [issue tracker](https://github.com/bebraw/yeswejekyll/issues).
 Also [pull requests](https://github.com/bebraw/yeswejekyll/pulls) are appreciated.